oxidecomputer/crucible/hammer/src/README.md

 1. read from that offset
 1. compare the two buffers, and bail if they're not correct.

 This tool is written in Rust.
+When running, supply a list of targets:

+    cargo run -p crucible-hammer -- -t 127.0.0.1:3801 -t 127.0.0.1:3802 -t 127.0.0.1:3803

 There's also a hammer.c which does the same but uses `/dev/nbd0` instead of sending work directly to the guest (through the pseudo file).

     gcc -o hammer hammer.c
     sudo ./hammer